Chad S. Alfeld P’19

 Elisa Del Valle, a native of Brooklyn, NY, has lived in Connecticut for over a decade.
 Prior to joining Walker’s in fall 2016, she worked as the director of student activities and leadership development/new student orientation at Wesleyan University.
 While at Wesleyan, Elisa served on the Presidential Task Force for Equity and Inclusion and was an active voice on issues of Equity and Inclusion amongst her student affairs professionals.
 Elisa’s deep-rooted interest in women’s education is what brings her to Walker’s.
 Elisa attended an all-girls high school in New York City before attending Smith College in Northampton, MA where she majored in Government and minored in Spanish.
 While working at Mount Holyoke College, Elisa attended graduate school at the University of Massachusetts, Amherst where she graduated with a Master’s in Social Justice Education.
 Elisa is an active Commissioner of the CAIS Commission on Diversity in Independent Schools, an educators network focused on diversity, as well as training and resources for diversity practitioners at CAIS member schools.Read Full Profile

 Sarah joined the Walker’s community in 2009 after more than a decade of working in the fields of education and academic technology.
 After graduating summa cum laude and Phi Beta Kappa from Middlebury College with a B.A. in history, Sarah attended Harvard University where she completed her master’s degree in education with a focus on technology and innovation in education.
-A former Spanish teacher, professional development leader, program manager, and producer of various learning technologies, Sarah is grateful for the opportunity to work with faculty, students, and staff to use technology effectively and meaningfully.
-She particularly values the chance to educate students on topics related to digital citizenship through a course she designed and has developed through the years.
+Since joining Walker’s, Sarah has held the role of Dean of Academic Technology and Innovation.
+In this position, Sarah has supported faculty in integrating technology meaningfully into their classes.
+She also educates students on topics related to digital citizenship through a seminar she designed and has developed through the years.
+In July of 2020, Sarah stepped into the role of Dean of Faculty, just as schools everywhere were planning for an uncertain year of teaching and learning.
+The 2020-2021 school year challenged every educator at Walker’s to innovate and leverage technology creatively more than ever before.
+We now have the opportunity to move forward, applying the many lessons learned from that challenging and transformational year.

 Beyond the classroom, Sarah coaches Walker’s cross country team, advises Upper School students, and serves on the School’s Administrative Leadership Team.
-She is a former member of the Board of Trustees for the National Coalition of Girls’ Schools.
+She is a former member of the Board of Trustees for the National Coalition of Girls’ Schools and currently serves on the CAIS Commission on School Growth and Collaboration.
 Each year she also organizes Edcamp CT, a summer professional development event at Walker’s for educators from throughout the region.
 Additionally, Sarah co-chairs the School’s Strategic Planning Committee and appreciates the schoolwide collaborative effort to fulfill Walker’s mission and achieve its vision for the future.Read Full Profile

 Kati joined Walker’s in 2018 as the aquatics director, sports information director, and head swim coach before transitioning to athletic director in 2019.
 Kati also has served as the assistant varsity softball coach and coached in the field hockey program.
 Prior to working at Walker’s, she was the assistant athletic director at Westover School where she served as the head swim coach, varsity field hockey coach, and softball coach and lived in the dorm during her seven years at the school.
 Kati was a three-sport varsity athlete at Drew University in field hockey, swimming, and softball.
 While at Drew, she earned All Academic Conference recognition, served as captain to the ECAC qualifying field hockey and swim teams.
 She was a Landmark Offensive Player of the week for three consecutive weeks her senior year and medaled in all four Landmark Conference Championship swim meets.Read Full Profile